garimpeiro-it/node-key-sender/README.md

 # List of key codes

-The key codes can all be seen in the Java [java.awt.event.KeyEvent](https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) class documentation.
+We recommend you search for key codes in the Java [java.awt.event.KeyEvent](https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) class doc.
 The key codes are the constants starting with "VK_".
-To use it with this lib, just take out these three letters and you can use the rest of the value.
-For example, VK_SHIFT you use "shift".
-VK_A you use 'a'.
-Or you can use the contant numerical value starting with "@".
+To use it with this lib, just take out these three letters and you can use the rest of the constant name.
+For example, VK_SHIFT constant you use "shift".
+VK_A constant you use 'a'.
+The constant numerical value can also be used with an "@" in the beginning.
 So "@16" for VK_SHIFT and "@65" for VK_A.

-You also can use this website to get an idea of what key code is bound to each key: https://www.w3.org/2002/09/tests/keys.html.
+Use this website to get an idea of what key code is bound to each key of your current keyboard: https://www.w3.org/2002/09/tests/keys.html.

 Below, the list of key codes: